crate/cratedb-guide/docs/ingest/etl/index.md

   MySQL and MariaDB are well-known free and open-source relational database management systems (RDBMS), available as standalone and managed variants.

+- {ref}`oracle`

+  Oracle Database (Oracle DBMS, or simply as Oracle) is a proprietary multi-model database management system produced and marketed by Oracle Corporation.

 - {ref}`postgresql`

   PostgreSQL is the world's most advanced open source relational database.